devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-1.md

 User-defined functions enhance code readability and reusability, making them an essential feature in Python programming.

-## 12) Explain various types of Argument passing methods in python programming each with appropriate Arguments/Keyword Arguments/Default examples.
-Arguments/Variable (Positional length arguments)
+## <mark> 12) Explain various types of Argument passing methods in python programming each with appropriate Arguments/Keyword Arguments/Default examples.
+Arguments/Variable (Positional length arguments) </mark>

 In Python, functions can accept arguments in various ways, allowing for flexibility and adaptability in how data is passed to functions.
 Below are the different types of argument passing methods, including positional arguments, keyword arguments, default arguments, and variable-length arguments.